adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 title: How we cut our MVP in half to launch KIDLY
 date: 2016-05-20 09:00:01
 categories: design startup
+description: Find out how Kidly sped up their launch date by unforgivingly cuting their MVP in half.
 ---

 <div class="image">